Independence Day usually means BBQs and fireworks here in America.

 - 2 tsp Liquid Smoke (optional)

-- 2 Tbs Gwen's Nest Sugar Free Brown Sugar (or other sugar free brown sugar, just be sure it's TOTALLY sugar free and not a "blend" that contains sugar)
+- 3 Tbs Gwen's Nest Sugar Free Brown Sugar (or other sugar free brown sugar, just be sure it's TOTALLY sugar free and not a "blend" that contains sugar or off plan ingredients)

 - 2 Tbs ACV (apple cider vinegar, just use the inexpensive pasteurized kind since you're cooking with it)